traversc/seqtrie/README.md

 ### Why not just use Bowtie2, BWA or other fast alignment software?

-There are no apples-to-apples comparisons thus no benchmark comparisons.
+There are no apples-to-apples comparisons.
 With NGS alignment software, you are looking for alignments of reads (queries) *within* a genome reference (target).
 Here, we’re looking for alignments from the query to the *full* target.
 However, many NGS aligners do use Tries and similar data structures.

-Compared to pairwise alignment software, calculating all alignment pairs takes much longer, but on the other hand gives you more information.
+Compared to pairwise alignment packages, calculating all alignment pairs takes much longer, but on the other hand gives you more information.

 ### References and literature